Ashkash

-Ashkash (اشکَش /fa/, آسکَشّ), also known as Askas or Arsakes, is a major figure in the epic poem Shahnameh.
+Ashkash (اشکَش /fa/, آسکَش), also known as Askas or Arsakes, is a major figure in the Iranian epic poem Shahnameh.
 He is introduced by Ferdowsi as the general of Kay Khosrow's army.

-He is depicted as an Iranian hero from the Kayanian dynasty, tasked by Kay Khosrow to govern Makran.
-As a commander, Ashkash played led the army during Kay Khosrow's campaign against Turan to avenge the death of Siyavash.
+He is depicted as an Iranian hero from the Kayanian dynasty, tasked by Kay Khosrow to governor of Makran. during Kay Khosrow's campaign against Turan to avenge the death of Siyavash, he commanded the Kuch and Baloch army from Makran.

 Origins

 Ashkash led a group called Fereydounid, who were among the heroes of Kay Khosrow.
 He may have been among the princes of the Parthian era, each of whom had their own army and banner, but who were obedient to the king.

 There have been several other mentions of the name Ashkash from the region.
 In the Mojmal al-Tawarikh (p.
 91), Ashkash, son of Kay Kawad is mentioned as one of the 1200 generals of Kay Khosrow.
-Al-Tabari and Al-Biruni cite Ashkan ibn Ash in his mention of the Parthian kings.
+Al-Tabari and al-Biruni cite Ashkan ibn Ash in his mention of the Parthian kings.

 Narrative

-Ashkash was one of the seven Iranian men who went to Turan with the mythological heroRostam to free Bizhan, and was present in many battles.
+Ashkash was one of the seven Iranian men who went to Turan with the mythological hero Rostam to free Bizhan, and was present in many battles.
 In Khwarazm, he forced Shideh to flee and was appointed as the ruler of Makran by the order of Kay Khosrow.